-We are pleased to announce that IIC has convened the three major conservation bodies: IIC, ICCROM, and ICOM-CC to agree a Joint Commitment for Climate Action in Cultural Heritage.
+We are pleased to announce that in October 2021, IIC convened three of the major international bodies with an interest in conservation: IIC, ICCROM, and ICOM-CC, to agree a Joint Commitment for Climate Action in Cultural Heritage.

 Acknowledging the seriousness of the situation we now face, the agreement mobilizes an international coalition to take swift and practical action towards sustainability and net zero initiatives.